Omgitskillah/password-manager/README.md

 The application only runs on the command line for now but can be wrapped modified to run on a browser, a desktop or on a mobile app.
 The application taked in various credentials and encrypts the password for storage, currently on the local machine and later on the Radix Distribute Ledger.

-Donload and run `password-manager.exe`.
+Donload and run `password-manager.exe` from `password-manager/target/release/`.
 You may need Admin previlages to run this executable

 ### How to storing a password works
 When you choose the save password option from the application command line menu, you will be required to enter the `URL` or `Application Name` for which you would like to encrypt and store its password.